 There are four Hendrickson children in the Indiana area at the time that John and Sarah Hardin Hendrickson are there.
 I call them "unparented" because no one seemed to know who their parents were, and there were no existing records to prove parentage.
 They are: Richard Hendrickson who marries Margaret McKibbens (1831 Bartholomew County, Indiana) … Continue reading Unparented Hendrickson Children: Richard, John, Alexander, and Mary.

 History books don't lie, do they?
-Because three different history books give three different places my ancestors are from.
-James Hendrickson of Shelby County, Indiana James Hendrickson says the Hendricksons are from Wales.
-James is the son of James and Elizabeth Voyles Hendrickson, grandson of William and Nancy Moore Hendrickson, great-grandson of John and Eve … Continue reading Where “My” Hendricksons Come From
+Because four different history books give four different places my ancestors are from.
+James Hendrickson of Shelby, IN is a great-grandson of John and Eve Hendrickson: he says Wales.
+Two are great-great grandchildren of John and Eve Hendrickson (one is the nephew of James Hendrickson above) and they say … Continue reading Where “My” Hendricksons Come From

 Note: this is a work in progress.
 I'll update it as I find more information.
 Just when you think you've never met another Hendrickson besides your closest family members, let me introduce you to the wide world of Hendricksons and Hendricks in the Colonial era in America.
 These are families that live in America from … Continue reading The Various Colonial Era Hendrickson and Hendricks Families (and their DNA)